VET: Identifying and Avoiding UI Exploration Tarpits: Motivating examples

-Figure~\ref{fig:ape_onenote_1}(b) presents another example in which we run {Monkey}~\cite{AndroidMonkey}, a widely-adopted tool, to test another popular industry-quality app, \textit{Nike Run Club}.
-In this example, Monkey spent about 22 minutes trying to saturate one of the app's functionalities.
+Figure~\ref{fig:ape_onenote_1}b presents another example in which we run {Monkey}~\cite{AndroidMonkey}, a widely adopted tool, to test another popular industry-quality app, \textit{Nike Run Club}.
+In this example, Monkey spends about 22 minutes trying to saturate one of the app's functionalities.
 After investigating into the collected UI trace, we find the following behavior when Monkey interacts with the app:

-\begin{enumerate}[leftmargin=*] \item Monkey explores other functionalities normally before entering Screen E which allows the tool to enter the functionality where the tool later gets trapped.
+\begin{enumerate}[leftmargin=*] \item Monkey explores other functionalities normally before entering Screen E that allows the tool to enter the functionality where the tool later gets trapped.
 We name the functionality \textit{the trapping functionality}.
 Monkey clicks the ``START'' button and enters the trapping functionality (Screen F). \item Monkey keeps clicking around in the trapping functionality.
-In order to escape from the trapping functionality, Monkey first needs to press the Back button, and a confirmation dialog (Screen G) will pop up.
+To escape from the trapping functionality, Monkey first needs to press the Back button, and a confirmation dialog (Screen G) will pop up.
 Monkey then has to click the ``OK'' button to finish escaping.
-However, due to being widget-oblivion, Monkey only clicks on randomly-chosen points on the screen, resulting in constant failures to click ``OK'' when the confirmation dialog is shown.
+However, due to being widget-oblivion, Monkey clicks only randomly on the screen, resulting in constant failures to click ``OK'' when the confirmation dialog is shown.
 Furthermore, the dialog disappears when Monkey clicks outside of its boundary, and Monkey needs to press the Back button again to make the confirmation show up one more time.
-It takes 22 minutes for Monkey to find and execute an effective escaping UI event sequence and finally leave the trapping functionality. \item The aforementioned behaviors are repeatedly observed on the trace (with different amount of time used for escaping). \end{enumerate}
+It takes 22 minutes for Monkey to find and execute an effective escaping UI event sequence and finally leave the trapping functionality. \item The aforementioned behaviors are repeatedly observed in the trace (with different amounts of time used for escaping). \end{enumerate}

-This example represents \trappedlocal{} behavior described in \S\ref{sec:intro}.
-The essential problem is that Monkey is both widget- and state-oblivion, which means that the tool is unable to locate actionable UI elements efficiently or sense whether it has been trapped and react accordingly (e.g., by restarting the target app).
+This example represents \TrappedLocal{} behavior described in \S\ref{sec:intro}.
+The essential problem is that Monkey is both widget- and state-oblivion, i.e., the tool is unable to locate actionable UI elements efficiently or sense whether it has been trapped and react accordingly (e.g., by restarting the target app).